cdli-gh/annodoc/index.md

 ### `advmod`

 So far, we posit that adverbials don't really exist, and it seems most adverbials can be analyzed differently, e.g., *eger* as a nominal with an oblique case (`LOC` for spatial interpretation "on the other side" or `ABL` for temporal interpretation "after(wards)").
+This is in line with Jagersma, p.83:

+> Sumerian lacks a distinct word class of adverbs.
+It expresses adverbial meanings in other ways, mostly with adjectives, verbal affixes, or noun phrases.
+As Poebel (1923: §388) already observed, the most common way is by means of a noun phrase.
+Thus, the Sumerian equivalent of an English time adverb is a noun phrase in a case which can have a temporal meaning – the locative, ablative, or terminative.

 	# Jagersma, Chap.
 4 (30)
 	# ‘then (lit.“on this day”)’